How to Transcribe a Video to Text

 Set up Your Transcribing Tools

 Once you’re familiar with the requirements of the task at hand, it’s time to set up your transcribing tools.
 The most important element of the process is having a quick and efficient way to play and pause your video.
-Whether you do this with keyboard shortcuts, by flicking between windows or using a foot pedal, it needs to be set up to work smoothly and not interrupt your flow, otherwise it can become a real time drain.
+Whether you do this with keyboard shortcuts, by flicking between windows, or using a foot pedal, it needs to be set up to work smoothly and not interrupt your flow, otherwise it can become a real-time drain.

 My personal preference depends on the length of the video I’m transcribing.
 If it’s just a short job, I find the play/pause button on my keyboard is more than adequate.
 However, if I’m settling in for a longer transcription session then it has to be the foot pedal.

-Obviously, you’ll also need suitable software to play the video and a decent word-processing program.
+You’ll also need suitable software to play the video and a decent word-processing program.

 Prime Your Text Expander